ggluo/ggluo.github.io/_projects/0_project.md

 ## Overview
 This post will give a brief introduction to the usage of [spreco](https://github.com/mrirecon/spreco).
 Spreco is a tool for MR researchers to train generative priors for image reconstruction, developed with TensorFlow.
 It is recommended to use it on a Linux-based system.
-The same to most workflows in deep learning, we can use it by following steps below.
+The same to most workflows in deep learning, we can use it following steps below.

 1. The preparation of data
 2. Training of generative priors